 We are not able to take any advanced bookings, but because of the remoteness of the hostels, it is rare for anyone to be turned away.
 It is unlikely that travellers arriving on foot, by cycle, canoe or kayak will be turned away.
 When you arrive at the hostel bag a bed by making it up with a sleeping bag.
 (Sheet sleeping bags can be hired.)

-During the 2014 summer season none of our hostels operated at capacity.
+Our hostels rarely operate at capacity.
 Winter is much quieter though there are visitors at Christmas and New Year.

 Because we do not take bookings we are unable to make predictions about availability.